elastio/contrib/elastio-velero-integration/README.md

 This article provides a comprehensive guide on the backup and restore procedure for snapshots of EKS persistent storage created by Velero.
-Elastio, a powerful tool, efficiently reduces storage costs on AWS by effectively backing up and compressing data.
+Elastio efficiently reduces storage costs on AWS by effectively backing up and compressing data, while also providing enhanced protection against malware and ransomware threats.

 ## Requirements
 - AWS CLI